-Solo 401k for Self Employed and Small Businesses
+Solo 401k for Self-Employed Professionals and Small Businesses: What to Know

-The challenge and uncertainty of planning for retirement is a common concern among self-employed professionals, even as you enjoy the flexibility, control, and creativity an independent career offers.
-At a traditional job, you have the benefit of built-in retirement options, but this field can be more difficult to navigate on your own.
+Planning for retirement is a common concern among self-employed professionals, even as they enjoy the flexibility, control, and creativity of an independent career.
+While traditional jobs offer built-in retirement plans, navigating these options on your own can be more challenging.

 Fortunately, there are a number of solutions available.
 The right one for you will depend on factors such as your personal goals and income level.
-Discussing these factors with a financial advisor before making any decisions is advisable.
+Discussing these factors with a financial advisor before making any decisions is recommended.
+Below, we provide general information on a potential option your financial advisor might suggest—the solo 401(k), a popular choice for self-employed professionals.

 Advantages of a Solo 401k